marciogameiro/cluster-help/README.md

 # cluster-help

-Examples on how to install and run things on a cluster
+Examples on how to install specific software (particularly DSGRN and CMGDB) on some specific cluster.